natedogyung/tributary/README.md

 # Tributary - Ford
-Backend functionality using Flask, Redis, Docker, and Python to accomplish quick engine tempurature readings as well as averge data points
+Backend functionality using Flask, Redis, Docker, and Python to accomplish quick engine tempurature readings as well as average data points.

 ## Docker